 Action Preserve Floodplain

 Description Preserve natural and beneficial functions of floodplain land through measures such as retaining natural vegetation, restoring streambeds, and preserving open space in the floodplain.

 Hazards Addressed Flooding

-Action Preserve Floodplain

 Estimated Cost Varies on location and cost of land.

 Potential Local Funding NRD General Budget, grant funds as available (NRCS grant funds)

 Lead Agency LPSNRD and City Governments

-Timeline 5 years
+Timeline 2-5 years

 Priority High

-Status In Progress - The NRD has helped with conservation easements, and several thousand acres throughout the district have been converted to woodlands, wetlands, and/or prairies.
+Status In Progress - The NRD has helped with or approved floodplain and conservation easements which has converted many acres to woodlands, wetlands, and/or prairies.
 NRD has purchased conservation easements in Denton (two near Haines Branch) and NW Lincoln (Arnold Heights/9 mile prairie).
 Current focus is on the Little Salt Creek, the Prairie Corridor at Haines Branch, or Rock Creek (Saline Wetlands).

 Action Green Mitigation

 Description Educate the public and business owners regarding rain gardens, green roofs, and other minor mitigation measures.

 Hazards Addressed Flooding, Severe Thunderstorms (pluvial flooding)

-Estimated Cost Varies Varies
+Estimated Cost Varies

 Potential Local Funding NRD General Budget

 Lead Agency LPSNRD

 Timeline 1 year

 Priority Low

 Status The NRD has built partnerships with UNL extension offices and cost share opportunities with communities.
 The NRD identified the need to emphasis education on the local side and collaboratively sharing developed information.
-NRD will work collaboratively with communities to showcase efforts such as WaterWise, Lincoln Salt Creek Resiliency Feasibility Study, and/or MoPAC trail improvements.
+NRD will work collaboratively with communities to showcase efforts such as WaterWise, Lincoln Salt Creek Resiliency Feasibility Study, and/or trail corridor improvements.

 Action Dead Mans Run Flood Reduction Project

 Description Work to reduce flooding risks along Deadmans Run and remove properties from the 1% Annual Chance Floodplain.

 Hazards Addressed Flooding, Severe Thunderstorms

 Estimated Cost \$35 Million

 Potential Local Funding NRD General Budget

 Lead Agency NRD Board, City of Lincoln

 Timeline 1 year design, 2-5 years construction

 Priority High

 Status In Progress - currently in the design phase.
 The NRD and City of Lincoln has hired an engineering firm to complete a study.
 The goal of the study would be to remove an estimated 500 homes and businesses from the 100-yr floodplain.
 The project was originally proposed and led by the United States Army Corp of Engineers (USACE) and expected to cost \$25.5 million.
 USACE planned to invest \$10 million and the City and LPSNRD planned to split \$15.5 million for the project.
 Due to increased design costs, material prices, and rising interest rates, the original cost of the project escalated to \$60 million in 2024.
-Therefore, the City and LPSNRD updated the plan with the USACE no longer involved in the project.
-The City and LPSNRD will fund the project by splitting costs evenly.
+Therefore, the City and

+Action Dead Mans Run Flood Reduction Project LPSNRD updated the plan with the USACE no longer involved in the project.
+The City and LPSNRD have hired an engineering consultant and are funding the project by splitting costs evenly.